djalilhebal/debugging-data-pipelines-demo/post.md

 # Debugging data pipelines: From memory to file with WebDAV

-Debugging complex data pipelines often involves tracking ephemeral artifacts, such as Excel buffers, chart images, and transformed data frames.
+Debugging complex data pipelines often involves keeping track of short-lived data--things like Excel buffers, normalized inputs, chart images, and transformed data frames. \
-Normally, you log some JSON and squint at it.
-But what if you could just open it in a UI?
+You could log some JSON and start guessing: "Was it the parser in the transform step with the off-by-one error?"
+But what if you could... just open it in a UI?

-This post outlines a setup that turns transient data into inspectable artifacts, with almost zero friction, improving the (my) developer experience dramatically.
+This post outlines a setup that turns transient data into inspectable artifacts, with almost zero friction, improving (my) the developer experience dramatically.

 ---